-The Environmental Science and Design Research Institute (ESDRI) is dedicated to research and investigations within natural and built systems.
+The Environmental Science and Design Research Institute (ESDRI) is dedicated to research and investigations within natural, human, and built systems.

-Through this institute, designers and researchers seek to understand and leverage the interacting geological, biological, human, and social systems that impact and regulate the availability of clean water, clean air, and food; sustain diversity of life on Earth; and promote well-being.
+In this era of human influence, designers and researchers within ESDRI seek to understand and leverage the interacting geological, biological, human, economical, and social systems that impact and regulate the availability of resources (e.g. pure water, clean air, and food), sustain diversity of life on Earth, and promote well-being.